-The main feature of this scheme is that the business or person who has opted to pay tax under this scheme can pay tax at a flat percentage of turnover every quarter, instead of paying tax at normal rate every month.
+The main feature of this scheme is that the business or person who has opted to pay tax under this scheme can pay tax at a flat percentage of turnover every quarter, instead of paying tax at a normal rate every month.

 Eligibility for this scheme

-The composition scheme is applicable to manufacturers or traders whose taxable business turnover is up to Rs.1.5 crore (Rs.75 lakh in case of North-Eastern States).
+The composition scheme is applicable to manufacturers or traders whose taxable business turnover is up to Rs.1.5 crore (Rs.75 lakh in the case of North-Eastern States).
 A service provider can opt for the scheme if his taxable turnover is up to Rs.
 50 lakh.

 However, businesses with inter-State supplies, manufacturers of ice cream, pan masala and tobacco, and e-commerce players cannot opt for the composition scheme.

-To be eligible for the composition scheme, the registered tax payer must provide a declaration on the GST portalbefore the beginning of each financial year and not anytime during the year.
+To be eligible for the composition scheme, the registered taxpayer must provide a declaration on the GST portalbefore the beginning of each financial year and not anytime during the year.

-Tax rates under composition scheme
+Tax rates under the composition scheme

 The applicable tax rates under the composition scheme are 1 per cent (0.5 per cent Central GST and 0.5 per cent State GST) of turnover in case of manufacturers and traders, 5 per cent in the case of restaurants (not serving alcohol) and 6 per cent for other service providers.